Shipwell considers the following changes to be backward-compatible:

 - Adding new optional request parameters to existing API methods.

-- Adding new properties to existing API responses.
+- Adding new properties to current API responses.

-- Changing the name or order of properties in existing API responses.
+- Changing the name or order of properties in current API responses.

 - Changing the length or format of object UUIDs or other opaque strings.

 - You can safely assume object IDs we generate will never exceed 255 characters, but you should be able to handle IDs of up to that length.
 If, for example, you’re using MySQL, you should store IDs in a

 VARCHAR(255) COLLATE utf8_bin column(the COLLATE configuration ensures case-sensitivity in lookups).

 - Adding new event types.